slovensko-digital/priznanie-digital/README.md

 ## Feature flags

 - `you-shall=not-pass` allows direct access to any URL, you dont have to go through whole flow.
-Also enables debug mode for redirect at the end of the flow (see Navody.Digital Integration below).
+Also enables debug mode for redirect at the end of the flow (see Navody.Digital Integration below). `/debug` page enables you to toggle this cookie.

-Each feature flag is a cookie with value.
-You can set cookie in dev tools console (eg. `document.cookie='you-shall=not-pass'`) or browser extension ([Chrome](https://chrome.google.com/webstore/detail/editthiscookie/fngmhnnpilhplaeedifhccceomclgfbg?hl=en), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/cookie-editor/)).

 ## Environment variables